 It’s a big one.

-It's insightful stuff, Tom, you're a wizard!
-Phil we'll come to you.
+Joe: It’s insightful stuff, Tom, you’re a wizard!
+Phil, we’ll come to you.
 Same question, one final takeaway for everybody watching here today.

 Lilah, one big takeaway from you if you can limit yourself to one!